Unwanted (album): Inspiration and writing

 Pale Waves began working on the songs from Unwanted shortly after the release of Who Am I? – a quick turnaround which Baron-Gracie attributed to the COVID-19 pandemic having "deprived [them] from playing live music".
 In an interview with Zane Lowe's Apple Music 1 show, Baron-Gracie further explained that the group wanted Unwanted to be a fun, high-energy record to perform live.
-Pale Waves thus decided to embrace a "heavier" pop-punk sound by "turn[ing] up the guitars" and getting "rid of the synths"; Baron-Gracie touched upon this topic again in an interview with University College Dublin's student newspaper, The University Observer, when she said that the album "hits harder" than their previous work and better emphasizes "the pop-punk element[s]" of Pale Waves.
+Pale Waves thus decided to embrace a "heavier" pop-punk sound that emphasized distorted guitars over synthesizers; Baron-Gracie touched upon this topic again in an interview with University College Dublin's student newspaper, The University Observer, when she contended that the album "hits harder" than their previous work and better emphasizes the pop punk side of the band.

-When talking to MTV News writer Carson Mlnarik, Baron-Gracie also noted that, tonally, Unwanted is darker than previous Pale Waves's releases: "I feel like overall this album in particular touches upon subjects that we’ve never touched upon before, like loss, vanity, anger, jealousy, hopelessness ...
+When talking to MTV News writer Carson Mlnarik, Baron-Gracie asserted that, tonally, Unwanted is darker than previous Pale Waves's releases: "I feel like overall this album in particular touches upon subjects that we’ve never touched upon before, like loss, vanity, anger, jealousy, hopelessness ...
 It’s very dark.
 It’s very personal."
-In a write-up released by Rock Sound, the band cited Liz Phair and Courtney Love as inspiring some of the album's "angst and anger"; because of these emotions, Baron-Gracie felt that the record is "very raw" and "definitely way more real".
-The general sound of Unwanted was inspired heavily by American rock band Paramore, with Baron-Gracie telling Lowe: "Everyone knows that Pale Waves love Paramore, and I feel like we really sort of channeled them making this record."
+In a write-up released by Rock Sound, the band cited Liz Phair and Courtney Love as inspiring some of the album's "angst and anger", and due to these emotions, Baron-Gracie felt that the record was raw and genuine.
+The general sound of Unwanted was further inspired heavily by American pop punk band Paramore.

-The songs on Unwanted were written by Baron-Gracie and a "close group of collaborators in Los Angeles".
-This group included Ciara Doran (the band's drummer), Kelsi Luck (Baron-Gracie's partner), Zakk Cervini (the album's producer), Sam de Jong, Whakaio Taahi, Andrew Goldstein, and Drew Fulk.
+The songs on Unwanted were written by Baron-Gracie, Ciara Doran (the band's drummer), Kelsi Luck (Baron-Gracie's partner), Zakk Cervini (the album's producer), Sam de Jong, Whakaio Taahi, Andrew Goldstein, and Drew Fulk.
 De Jong had previously worked with Baron-Gracie during the production of Pale Waves's second album, Who Am I?, and Goldstein had co-written the All Time Low single "PMA", which featured Pale Waves.
 The overall songwriting process was "intimate", and Baron-Gracie told MTV that it was "the first time where [she] felt relaxed, in a state of not panicking or a state of not second-guessing everything".